eclipse/xtext/xtext-website/documentation/15_runtime_concepts.md

 [SaveOptions]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/SaveOptions.java) can be passed to [XtextResource.save(options)]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/resource/XtextResource.java) and to [Serializer.serialize(..)]({{site.src.xtext}}/plugins/org.eclipse.xtext/src/org/eclipse/xtext/parsetree/reconstr/Serializer.java).
 Available options are:

-*   **Formatting**.
-Default: `false`.
+*   **Formatting.** Default: `false`.
 If enabled, it is the [formatters](#formatting) job to determine all white space information during serialization.
 If disabled, the formatter only defines white space information for the places in which no white space information can be preserved from the node model.
 E.g. When new model elements are inserted or there is no node model.
-*   **Validating**.
-Default: `true`: Run the [concrete syntax validator](#concrete-syntax-validation) before serializing the model.
+*   **Validating.** Default: `true`: Run the [concrete syntax validator](#concrete-syntax-validation) before serializing the model.

 ### Preserving Comments from the Node Model {#comment-associater}